patrickkhoury11/DHS-A1-Hueristic/patrickkhoury/DH110/heuristicevaluation/README.md

   <img src="../Images/search-query.png" alt="Search query irrelevant results" width = "300px"/>
 </p>

-> *Recommendation: Display results as the user types so that the user stays engaged, making it more likely they will continue to explore the site to find the information they need.
-Optimize search results so that they are relevant to health and medical information.*
+> *Recommendation: Vet the system for all random letters, numbers, and symbols in the search bar.
+Cleaning this up will allow users to make relevant searches and find topics of interest more easily.*

 * Furthermore, the recommended results shown are mostly completely unrelated to sustainable development, which doesn't help the user navigate the website or effectively find information about the topic.
 (2)

-> *Recommendation: Display results as the user types so that the user stays engaged, making it more likely they will continue to explore the site to find the information they need.
-Optimize search results so that they are relevant to health and medical information.*
+> *Recommendation: Optimize search results so that they are relevant to sustainable development only.*

 <p align="center">
   <img src="../Images/appointment-request-progress.PNG" alt="Appointment request progress capture" height = "300px"/>